Predictive Analytics for Big Data

 Statistical models are only as good as the data used to develop them.
 Insurers with insufficient data may need to enlist third-party data providers (for example, rating bureaus, data vendors, and modeling organizations) to supplement their own data to ensure that the output from the predictive models is relevant and accurate.

-Advances in hardware, software, and predictive modeling algorithms has brought operating efficiency, more accurate risk analysis and pricing.
-For marketing and claims these technology tools are revolutionizing the insurance industry:
+Advances in hardware, software, and Predictive Modeling algorithms has brought operating efficiency, more accurate risk analysis and pricing.
+For marketing and claims these technology tools are life line to all industries.

 - Claims Management: Identifying claims that will benefit the most from active case management – attorney retention, liability claims, subrogation analysis, severity analysis, etc.